gi1mic/rc28_emulator/readme.md

  - PIN 6 TX Button
  - PIN7 TX LED

-Other side of the buttons and LED's go to GND
+The other side of the buttons and LED's go to GND

 ##   **Notes:**
  - This is not a true emulation of the RC-28 as the arduino is configured to emulate both a HID and USB serial device simultaneously.
- - The RC-28 sends it reports via USB Interrupt messages but straight HID messages seem to work just fine which is what I am using.
+ - The RC-28 sends it reports via USB_Interrupt messages but straight HID messages seem to work just fine which is what I am using.
- - Not sure I have the response bit patterns 100% but without a RC-28 I cannot verify them other than testing them with RS-BA1.
+ - Not sure I have the response bit patterns 100% but without a RC-28 I cannot verify them other than testing them against the RS-BA1 software.
  - I do not know if this will work with the IC-7610 but should you try it please let me know what happens.
  - A big thank you Philippe for his help in this project.
 Without his help I would never have got this to work.